 Buy now pay later (BNPL) allows you to buy and receive goods and services immediately and pay for those purchases over time.

-Unlike regular credit, BNPL services do not charge interest, instead, fees will apply including:
+Unlike regular credit, BNPL services do not charge interest, instead, fees may apply including:

-These fees may be costly, especially if you miss a payment.
+These fees may be costly, especially if you have multiple accounts with multiple providers or you miss a payment.

 Moneysmart have outlined key tips you should consider before entering into a BNPL arrangement.
 See their video below.

 While BNPL is marketed as a convenient budgeting option, effectively managing multiple repayments on multiple accounts to multiple providers can be challenging.